willcl-ark/bitcoin/doc/bitcoin-broadcast.md

 Repeated manual invocations can disclose the same transaction to more peers.
 Avoid other broadcasting paths first: `sendrawtransaction` already broadcasts.
-The tool does not retry later, rebroadcast automatically, or retire the node's existing `-privatebroadcast` option.
+The tool does not retry later or rebroadcast automatically.
+The node's built-in `-privatebroadcast` option and its `getprivatebroadcastinfo` and `abortprivatebroadcast` RPCs have been removed.
+Wallet and `sendrawtransaction` broadcasts use ordinary node relay; they do not invoke `bitcoin-broadcast`.

 ## Building